Last Updated on 2025-04-16 by Jorge Bastos

 How to go back to the beginning?

 Unfortunately, there is no (yet) organized transport in this sense, so the only alternatives are to take two cars or use a taxi.
-There are several taxi contacts on the walkways website, or you can ask for help at the ticket office to call a taxi.
+There are several taxi contacts on the walkways website, or you can ask for help at the ticket office by calling a cab.

 Between Videmonte and the Dam, the cost of a taxi should be between 20 and 25 euros.